 Some people assume that raw feeding causes bad breath in dogs.
 If you’re wondering about this and it’s holding you back from switching your pup to raw, rest assured that it doesn’t!

-I’ve come to find this particular myth of raw feeding to be especially interesting because now that I feed Missy and Buzz a raw diet, their breath is the contrary of smelly – it’s odorless and doesn’t cause me to look the other way when either of them breathes into my face (which happens quite a bit!).
+I find this particular myth really interesting because now that I feed Missy and Buzz a raw diet, their breath is the contrary of smelly!

 Every veterinarian will tell you that tartar buildup, plaque, and gum disease are the culprits of bad breath in our four legged besties.